wp-plugins/wp-slimstat-shortcodes/readme.txt

 * `post_link`, returns post titles linked to their corresponding permalinks

 == Changelog ==

+= 2.4.4 =
+* Fixed a compatibility issue with the new WP SlimStat API

 = 2.4.3 =
 * Fixed a compatibility issue with the new WP SlimStat API